gvwilson/thirdbit/src/fiction/iffy/index.md

 while animals emerged from hiding to take over their strange cities.
 Everywhere people looked in Hell, they saw one message:
-"look after each other".
+"listen to her and look after each other".

 *good enough?*
 The thought felt small and distant, like a farewell shouted from a receding ship.

 Iffy smiled.
-"Good enough."
+*Good enough.*

 </section>